What is an auto loan?

 An auto loan is a type of loan that allows you to borrow money from a lender and use that money to purchase a car.
 You’ll have to repay the loan in fixed installments over a set period, and interest will be charged on your borrowed money.

-If you have a high credit score, you may qualify for a lower interest rate, saving you money over time.
-Your credit score helps determine a required down payment and the initial loan amount you’re eligible to borrow.
+If you have a high credit score, you may qualify for a lower interest rate, saving you money.
+Your credit score helps determine a required down payment and the loan amount you can borrow.

 - Interest rate